me2006/Web/README.md

 1. Use `npm start` to start the site
     - The site should run locally on http://localhost:3000/

+#### Note: An `.env` file is required for some pages. `example.env` is an example of what that file should look like and how it works.

 ## Note for Wiki Editors
 If you're editing the wiki, the only folder you need is `/docs/`.